Minimal Energy Local Systems on Curves: Parabolic Bundles

 \section{Parabolic Bundles}

 We review the notions of parabolic bundles and parabolic sheaves.
-We use the notation in \cite[Section 2]{Landesman-Litt-very_general_curves}.
-Parabolic bundles are, roughly speaking, bundles carrying extra structure that keeps track of local unitary monodromy data.
+We use the notation from \cite[Section 2]{Landesman-Litt-very_general_curves}.
+Parabolic bundles are, roughly speaking, bundles carrying extra structure that keeps track of local monodromy data.